gugamm/localstorage-decorator/README.md

 ```

-If autosave is on, every change in a property will trigger an JSON.stringfy.
+If autosave is on, every change in a property will trigger a JSON.stringfy call.
 If this is a performance issue for you, turn autosave off, and save data wherever you want with storageService.

 License
 ----